Credit Transfer for Non-ESU courses taken abroad

-A course taught by an ESU faculty in another country does not require transferring credits.
+- A course taught by an ESU faculty in another country are considered ESU course and do not require transferring of credits.

-It is the student's responsibility to request at the host university to send an official transcript to the ESU Office of International Programs for processing credit transfer.
+- It is the student's responsibility to request at the host university to send an official transcript to the ESU Office of International Programs for processing the credit transfer.